jshuadvd/hacks-n-notes/networks.md

 - each packet contains it's IP address of where it came from and where it's going
 - if one of the network routes is congested, the router might send the packets in different routes and in different order
 - Routers are computers dedicated to forward packets to their destination and balance the network traffic
+- The diversification of routes makes the internet reliable and difficult to take down